fhiso/tsc-governance/board/by-laws-board.md

 Election in an odd-number year shall become Class A Directors, and those elected in an even-number year shall become Class B Directors.
-If this would result in the number of either Class of Director exceeding three-fifths of the total, the Director or Directors with the fewest votes shall be elected to a one-year term as the opposite Class of Director.
-The number of Directors elected to one-year terms shall be the smallest number that results in neither Class of Director exceeding three-fifths of the total.
+If this would result in the number of either Class of Director exceeding three-quarters of the total, the Director or Directors with the fewest votes shall be elected to a one-year term as the opposite Class of Director.
+The number of Directors elected to one-year terms shall be the smallest number that results in neither Class of Director exceeding three-quarters of the total.

 Directors elected or appointed as Class A Directors or Class B Directors remain as such, and may serve their full term of office unless removed regardless of subsequent amendments to the Bylaws.

-### 9.5 Resignation; Removal
+### 9.5 Resignation or Removal of Officers or Directors

-A Director may resign at any time by giving written notice to the Chair.
+An Officer or Director may resign at any time by giving written notice to the Chair.
+An Officer or Director may be removed for cause by a two-thirds vote of the Board.
+Following a resignation or removal, the Board may appoint a successor under Section 9.6 to serve on the Board for the unexpired part of vacated office.

-A member of the Board may be removed for cause by a two-thirds vote of the Board.
-Following a resignation or removal, the Board may appoint a successor under Section 8.6 to serve on the Board for the unexpired part of vacated Director's term of office.
+### 9.6 Appointment of Officers or Directors

-### 9.6 [Deleted]
+When appointing an Officer or Director, the Secretary, or acting Secretary, shall compile a list of qualified candidates by soliciting nominations from the remaining Board members.
+Candidates must be members of FHISO.
+The Board will meet in executive session to deliberate and vote about the qualified nominees until a majority vote of the board elects the new Officer.
+If reasonable notice has been provided, then for the purpose of meeting to fill Officer vacancies, a quorum of the Board is preferred, but not required.

 ### 9.7 Board Member Compensation